flytbase/flytdocs/source/docs/FlytSim/FlytSimLaunch.rst

 .. caution:: Gazebo runs in ENU frame, hence the above setpoints given in NED Frame would be transformed to ENU Frame by Gazebo.

-To know more about such commands, please refer to :ref:`FlytAPIs<api_reference>` for more details.
+To know more about such commands, please refer to :ref:`FlytAPIs<list-of-APIs>` for more details.

 Kill FlytSim
 ------------